Your gut is a lively place. Bacteria of all kinds thrive in your intestines — and for the most part help you to thrive.

 2. Patients who’ve had a specific surgery for a common complication of inflammatory bowel disease.
 Some people with severe chronic inflammatory bowel disease require surgery to remove the colon and leave in its place a j-shaped intestinal pouch that holds stool and allows the person to defecate by the usual route rather than by a colostomy bag.
 This pouch can become inflamed, a condition known as pouchitis.
-Patients in this category should take probiotics to prevent or treat pouchitis, the AGA recommends.
+Some patients in this category may be advised to take a specific cocktail of probiotics commonly marketed under the brand names VSL#3 or Vibiome to prevent or treat pouchitis, the AGA recommends.
 This recommendation is based on very low quality of evidence.
 Of the four levels of certainty — high, moderate, low and very low, this is the least certain rating for a clinical recommendation.

 3. Pre-term, low-birthweight infants.
 The AGA also recommends probiotics for pre-term, low-birthweight infants born at less than 37 weeks weighing less than 2,500 grams.
-Researchers found that multiple strains or combinations of strains of probiotics can prevent necrotizing enterocolitis and death from all causes.
+Researchers found that multiple strains or combinations of strains of probiotics in the lactobacillus or bifidobacterium genera can prevent necrotizing enterocolitis and death from all causes.

 NEC is an inflammatory condition that affects pre-term infants at a high rate and often leads to death.
 The quality of evidence for this recommendation is moderate to high.

 This condition can lead to serious long-term complications such as: